keks24/raspberry-pi-luks/README.md

    * [Compatibility](#compatibility)

 # Introduction
-This repository shall describe all necessary steps in order to encrypt the `root partition` of the Raspberry Pi stock image `Raspberry Pi OS Lite` of `Debian 12 (Bookworm)` on a `Raspberry Pi 4 Model B Rev 1.4`.
+This repository shall describe all necessary steps, in order to encrypt the `root partition` of the Raspberry Pi stock image `Raspberry Pi OS Lite` of `Debian 12 (Bookworm)` on a `Raspberry Pi 4 Model B Rev 1.4`.

 The instructions are adaptable for `other Raspberry Pi revisions` as well.
 They should also work on `image files with partition information` in general.

-The entire setup was done on a `amd64-based computer` with [`Gentoo Linux (Kernel 6.6.67)`](https://www.gentoo.org/downloads/).
+The entire setup was done on an `amd64-based computer` with [`Gentoo Linux (Kernel 6.6.67)`](https://www.gentoo.org/downloads/).

 **Please read [Known issues](#known-issues) first before following any of the instructions!**